CATALYSING CHANGE

 OUR FUNCTIONS

-Filling the need for an independent intermediary
+Filling the need for an independent catalyst

 In the midst of this complexity, Learning Creates Australia will play a significant role; bringing together people and organisations to work together in a new way.
-We do this by performing the following intermediary functions: